Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Introduction

 \section{Introduction}

-Semantic segmentation, especially when powered by deep learning, has become a crucial tool in various domains, particularly in medical imaging.
-This technique is fundamental in applications such as tumor detection, organ delineation, and the identification of pathological regions within medical images \citep{li_medical_2021, bajwa_g1020_2020, codella_skin_2018}.
-These tasks are not only critical for diagnostic correctness but also for planning and monitoring treatment.
+Semantic segmentation, especially when powered by deep learning, has become a crucial tool in various domains, particularly in medical imaging. \new{In this setting, the task consists of assigning a semantic label to each individual pixel (or voxel) of an input image, producing a structured output that has the same spatial resolution as the input.
+Unlike image-level classification, which outputs a single label per image, this dense prediction paradigm captures fine-grained spatial information and object boundaries, making it particularly suitable for medical image analysis, where precise localization of anatomical structures or lesions is required.} Its applications include tumor detection, organ delineation, and the identification of pathological regions within medical images \citep{li_medical_2021, bajwa_g1020_2020, codella_skin_2018}, which are critical not only for diagnostic correctness but also for planning and monitoring treatment.
 However, in many applications, deep learning models are not robust enough to completely replace manual segmentation.

-Selective prediction has emerged as a promising approach to increase the reliability of machine learning models while minimizing human intervention~\citep{geifman_selective_2017, hendrycks_baseline_2016}.
-A selective prediction model either provides a prediction or abstains from it.
-The abstention is guided by a confidence score function, which ideally provides a higher value for predictions that are of higher quality or that are more likely to be correct.
-By assigning a single value to each prediction, selective prediction models provide a straightforward mechanism to decide when human intervention is necessary, thereby reducing the overall need for manual effort from a specialist without compromising the quality of the outcomes.
+Selective prediction~\citep{el-yaniv_foundations_2010,geifman_selective_2017,geifman_bias-reduced_2019,geifman_selectivenet_2019} \new{(also known as reject option \cite{Hendrickx.etal.2024.Machine-Learning-Reject} and learning to reject~\cite{Zhang.etal.2023.Survey-Learning-Reject})} has emerged as a promising approach to increase the reliability of machine learning models while minimizing human intervention.
+A selective prediction model either provides a prediction (the prediction is accepted) or abstains from it (the prediction is rejected).
+The abstention is guided by a confidence score function, which ideally provides a higher value for predictions that are of higher quality or that are more likely to be correct. \new{ The confidence value for each prediction is compared to a predefined acceptance threshold, so that predictions exceeding the threshold can be accepted with limited human oversight, while low-confidence cases are deferred to a human expert.
+As a result, expert effort is focused on the most uncertain or error-prone instances, enabling the system to preserve overall output quality while substantially reducing the amount of manual review required from a specialist.}

+\new{ Most of the literature in selective prediction focuses on classification tasks, in which case it is referred to as selective classification or classification with a reject option.
+Since semantic segmentation corresponds to pixel-wise classification, it could be tempting to apply pixel-wise selective classification on a semantic segmentation task, abstaining from or committing to predictions for individual pixels of a given image.
+While straightforward, this approach would present significant practical limitations in high-stakes applications.
+In particular, rejecting individual pixels typically results in partial segmentations, which would still require a human specialist to analyze the entire image to ensure correctness.
+In other words, accepting some pixels of an image while rejecting others does not directly translate into reduced human workload.